-What can a business owner do if an applicant alters his or her physical appearance for an interview, hiding tattoos, piercings and other non-traditional body art?
-Can the organization subsequently fire candidates who then come to work without disguising their body modifications?
+What can a business owner do if an applicant alters his or her physical appearance for an interview, hiding tattoos, piercings, and other non-traditional body art?
+Can the organization subsequently fire candidates who come to work without disguising their body modifications?
 These questions will often run through a business owner’s mind as they go through the hiring process.

 With the Millennial generation (and many workers from other eras) widely adopting non-traditional body adornments, this issue will become increasingly relevant.
 According to a February 2016 Harris Poll, 47 percent of Millennials and 36 percent of Gen X respondents have at least one “tat.”

-In many industries, corporate cultures and levels of acceptance have not kept up with this trend.
-Additionally, many decision makers may never have considered adding body modifications to their dress code policies.
+In many industries, corporate cultures and acceptance levels have not kept up with this trend.
+Additionally, many decision-makers may never have considered adding body modifications to their dress code policies.
 Moving forward, most will need to address this issue.

 Is “Covering Up” Lying?